sverrirab/yamlifier/README.rst

 Check out the generated.yaml file in the local folder.
-Use -f to overwrite excisting file and --help for more information.
+Use -f to overwrite existing file and --help for more information.

 Template Syntax